-Now, because it is observed at $111\rm\,MHz$ frequency with peak flux $=0.22\rm\,Jy$, we have $\nu_g=111\rm\,MHz$ and $S_z/\nu_g=0.22\rm\,Jy$.
-From Equation~\eqref{Eq: peak flux}, it is evident that only unknown quantities are $\abs{B^{(0)}_y}$ and $A_+$.
-Assuming $A_+=10^{-24}$, it turns out that $\abs{B^{(0)}_y} = 5.5\times10^8\rm\,G$.
-It is worth noting that this rotation frequency can be attained both by a WD and a NS.
-Similarly, a WD or a NS can also achieve this desired surface magnetic field value.
-Using these magnetic field and rotation parameters, we model the WDs and NSs using the {\sc xns} code (version 3.0)\footnote{\url{http://www.arcetri.astro.it/science/ahead/XNS/code.html}}.
-This code was developed based on the algorithm that solves the time-independent general relativistic magnetohydrodynamic (GRMHD) equations to establish magneto-hydrostatic equilibrium for the compact object.
-It determines the equilibrium structure of rotating NSs or WDs with toroidal, poloidal, or twisted torus magnetic fields.
-Furthermore, the rotation frequency of this object turns out to be less than 1\,Hz.
-As a result, the currently operational ground-based GW detectors are ineffective and we require futuristic space-based detectors, such as LISA, DECIGO, BBO, and others.
 We now use the PSD for some of these GW detectors and estimate the required time to observe this compact object by the respective detectors.
-Figure~\ref{Fig: FRB160920} depicts the cumulative $\mathrm{S/N}$ with $T_\mathrm{stack}=1\rm\,d$ over 1\,yr observation period when the object is 100\,kpc away.
+Figure~\ref{Fig: FRB160920} depicts the cumulative $\mathrm{S/N}$ over 1\,yr observation period when the object is 100\,kpc away.
 It turns out that if the source is a NS, no proposed detector can detect it.
-However, if it is a WD, some detectors, such as BBO and DECIGO, can detect it within 1\,yr of observation period.
-Moreover, because $\mathrm{S/N}\propto 1/d$, it is also evident that if the source is a WD and it is extra-galactic with the distance being $\mathcal{O}\rm(Mpc)$, still both BBO and DECIGO may detect it within 1\,yr.
+However, if it is a WD, some detectors, such as BBO and DECIGO, can detect it within 1\,yr of the observation period.
+Moreover, because $\mathrm{S/N}\propto 1/d$, from Figure~\ref{Fig: FRB160920_new}, it is also evident that if the source is a WD and it is extra-galactic with the distance being $\mathcal{O}\rm(Mpc)$, still both BBO and DECIGO may detect it within 1\,yr of the observation period.